 By Alan G. Orlowsky, J.D., C.P.A.

 Astute financial planners routinely advise their clients to engage the services of an attorney to draft a comprehensive estate plan, but all too often this advice is ignored.
-Many of my referrals are from financial planners who understand that to protect and preserve a well designed financial plan a well designed estate plan is a necessity.
-Unfortunately, due to irrational fear, procrastination or lack of understanding, the planning is often shelved.
-In my capacity as an attorney, representing poorly or completely unplanned decedents’ estates, I have seen and dealt with the problems caused by do it yourself, little or no planning.
+Many of my referrals are from financial planners who understand that to protect and preserve a well-designed financial plan a well-designed estate plan is a necessity.
+Unfortunately, due to irrational fear, procrastination, or lack of understanding, the planning is often shelved.
+In my capacity as an attorney, representing poorly or completely unplanned decedents’ estates, I have seen and dealt with the problems caused by doing it yourself, with little or no planning.
 Unnecessary expenses and taxes have been paid, acrimonious and complicated business arrangements unwound, lengthy probate proceedings incurred and family members feuding among one another because of the lack of direction provided by the deceased.
 Don´t let this happen to your family!

 It is important to remember that your financial planner was hired by you to prepare a financial plan, not an estate plan.
 So, in conclusion, take seriously his or her advice to undertake the smart estate planning you require to protect and preserve the financial plan you have worked so hard at to create.

 Alan G. Orlowsky, President of Orlowsky & Wilson, Ltd. in Lincolnshire, Illinois, has been counseling people on estate planning for 28 years.
 He previously worked for the IRS in its Estate and Gift Tax Division.
 He also worked for the Deloitte & Touche accounting firm, and he has taught taxation and accounting at Loyola University of Chicago, School of Business.